awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSRepl.md

 1. Create a backup of your data using the `mysqldump` utility, specifying either SQL or delimited\-text format\.

    You must specify `--master-data=2` in order to create a backup file that can be used to start replication between servers\.
-For more information, see the [mysqldump](http://dev.mysql.com/doc/refman/5.6/en/mysqldump.html#option_mysqldump_master-data) documentation\.
+For more information, see the [ mysqldump](https://dev.mysql.com/doc/refman/8.0/en/mysqldump.html#option_mysqldump_master-data) documentation\.

    To improve performance and ensure data integrity, use the `--order-by-primary` and `--single-transaction` options of `mysqldump`\.

    To avoid including the MySQL system database in the backup, do not use the `--all-databases` option with `mysqldump`\.
-For more information, see [Creating a Dump Snapshot Using mysqldump](http://dev.mysql.com/doc/refman/5.6/en/replication-howto-mysqldump.html) in the MySQL documentation\.
+For more information, see [ Creating a Data Snapshot Using mysqldump](https://dev.mysql.com/doc/mysql-replication-excerpt/8.0/en/replication-howto-mysqldump.html) in the MySQL documentation\.

    Use `chmod` if necessary to make sure that the directory where the backup file is being created is writeable\.
 **Important**